 1] Update/reinstall the problematic program

 Firstly, you should try to find out which application is responsible for the running of the sihost.exe file.
 If required, update/reinstall the application or have it removed temporarily.

-Next, you can run System File Checker.
+Explorer.exe is also known to throw up this error, and so running System File Checker could help.
 The System File Checker or sfc.exe is a utility in Microsoft Windows located in C:\Windows\System32 folder.
 This utility allows users to scan for and restore corrupt Windows system files.
 Before proceeding further, you should first determine whether the sihost.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows/trusted application.

 Clean Boot State refers to the process of starting a computer system with only the most essential files and services required by the OS.
 It is used to diagnose and troubleshoot advanced Windows problems.
 If your computer is not starting normally, or if you receive errors when you start the computer that you cannot identify, you could consider performing a “clean boot.”

 When you start the computer in clean boot, the computer starts by using a pre-selected minimal set of drivers and startup programs, and because the computer starts with a minimal set of drivers, some programs may not work as you expected.

 Hard Error can be caused due to a faulty RAM module caused by a hardware failure or defect.
 They end up manifesting as a memory module that does not register on start and prevents booting.

 Some of the ways to fix the error, like Updating/reinstalling the problematic program, Using system restore, troubleshooting in Clean Boot State, etc. have been described in this post.